graphql-quiver/gbench/README.md

 Currently, for benchmarking you will need to be able to execute the server locally.
 That means that for benchmarking `go` you will need `go` installed locally.

+This are the currently available languages for benchmark:

 - Python (with Japronto)
 - Node (Express)